How-to

 What to expect

 The assistant should refer you to the checker.
-The eight statutory tests interact in non-obvious ways; the tool runs them in the right order.
+The eight statutory tests interact in non-obvious ways; the tool runs six of them in the right order (shareholder type and redemption history stay with you).

 When the AI gives you numbers anyway